M0Rf30/yap/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Logs**
-Run the commands with `--verbose` and post the log here as a file upload Attach also the output of `podman logs` or `docker logs`, possibly with `--latest` flag
+Run the commands and post the log here as a file upload Attach also the output of `podman logs` or `docker logs`, possibly with `--latest` flag

 **Desktop (please complete the following information):**